Pass 4 — Code generation¶

 Self-loop prologue¶

-For states whose self_loop field (set by lowering) is non-empty
+For states whose self_loop_ranges (set by lowering) is non-empty

 — the typical lexer hot-path states like whitespace runs, identifier